 Tax-exempt IRBs are issued at rates lower than conventional sources because the interest paid on the bonds is exempt from both federal and state income tax.
 No more than $10 million in bonds may be issued by the Madison IDB and no company can have more than $40 million outstanding.
 Companies using an IRB may not invest more than $10 million in one location, regardless of fund sources, for a period of three years prior to the issue and three years after it.

-Companies may choose to lease all or part of their equipment and therefore eliminate that portion from the $10 million limit.
+Companies may choose to lease all or part of their equipment and therefore eliminate that portion from the $10 million limits.
 IRBs are not generally cost-effective for amounts under $1 million because of the fees involved in issuing a bond.
 To be eligible, the company must obtain a letter of inducement from the Madison IDB before any monies are expended on a project.
-In the case of tax-exempt IRBs, the Internal Revenue Code requires that land acquisition cost must be less than twenty-five percent (25%) of the total bond issue.
+In the case of tax-exempt IRBs, the Internal Revenue Code requires that land acquisition cost must be less than the total bond issue.

-If the bond proceeds are used to finance the acquisition of an existing building, at least fifteen percent (15%) of the proceeds must be spent on renovation of the building within two (2) years.
+If the bond proceeds are used to finance the acquisition of an existing building, at15% of the proceeds must be spent on renovation of the building within 2 years.
 Bond proceeds may not be used to purchase used equipment except in limited situations.
 There are a number of other requirements, including a public hearing and volume cap allocation.
 With this type of financing, competent legal counsel should be obtained early in the project.